Is Cooking Wine Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat food cooked with wine?

-Medical organizations recommend avoiding food cooked with wine during pregnancy.
-While cooking does reduce alcohol content, it doesn't eliminate it completely.
-Studies show that depending on cooking method and time, anywhere from 4% to 85% of alcohol can remain in the finished dish.
-Since no safe level of alcohol during pregnancy has been established, the safest approach is to avoid cooking wine entirely.
+Medical experts recommend avoiding food cooked with wine during pregnancy.
+While cooking reduces alcohol content, it doesn't eliminate it completely.
+Research shows that even after 2.5 hours of simmering, about 5% of alcohol remains.
+Since no safe level of alcohol has been established for pregnancy, the safest approach is to use alcohol free substitutes in recipes.

 What are the risks of cooking wine during pregnancy?